aritrac/WebDeveloper/ReadMe.md

 _also it contains exercises to show use of return keyword, calculating factorial and making snake case from kebab case_ _we also work on higher order functions usages and JS scopes via different examples_

+_The Section11_JSArrays contains_array examples and methods exposed by arrays such as length push pop shift unshift indexOf and slice_

 ####Exercises
 ***